Last updated May 2, 2022

 Apple developed the Device Enrollment Program to help businesses and educational institutions easily deploy iOS and macOS devices.
 Even when utilizing mobile device management, the workflow to configure newly purchased iOS and macOS devices was complicated.
 DEP reduces the number of required steps for a newly purchased device to be ready for use.

 Note: The Apple Device Enrollment Program is now commonly referred to as “Automated Enrollment” and exists as part of Apple Business Manager.
-While the information in this article is still relevant, we suggest that you also read the following article to understand how Apple DEP now fits in the larger context of Apple Business Manager: Explained: What is Apple Business Manager?
+While the information in this article is still relevant, we suggest that you also read the following article to understand how Apple DEP now fits in the larger context of Apple Business Manager.

 Having even one of these requirements makes DEP worth utilizing: